micahlmartin/nuts/README.md

 To open up a REPL with a fully loaded environment you can run `./nuts console`.
 This makes it easy to execute commands in your environment and should be very familiar to those coming from Rails.

+# Settings

+You can configure your environment settings in `settings.yml`.
+The file is precompiled using the [Lodash template](https://lodash.com/docs#template) syntax similar to ERB.

 # Conventions

 ## Routes